ringos/RingoS.github.io/_pages/about.md

 ---

 Hi, I am a final-year PhD candidate at The Chinese University of Hong Kong, advised by [Prof. Wai Lam](https://www.se.cuhk.edu.hk/people/academic-staff/prof-lam-wai/).
-My research interests lie in **natural language processing** and **large language models**, with a current focus on **injecting world knowledge into [Qwen](https://github.com/QwenLM/Qwen3.6)**.
+My research focuses on **natural language processing** and **large language models**.
+More recently, I have been working at Qwen on **pre-training and mid-training** of LLMs.

-During my PhD studies, I have conducted research at Shanghai AI Lab, Tencent AI Lab, and Alibaba DAMO Academy.

-Prior to my PhD, I worked as a research assistant under the supervision of [Prof. Yue Zhang](https://frcchang.github.io/).
-I received my bachelor’s degree from Xi’an Jiaotong University.
+During my PhD, I have conducted research at **Shanghai AI Lab**, **Tencent AI Lab**, and **Alibaba DAMO Academy**.
+Prior to starting my PhD, I worked as a research assistant under the supervision of [Prof. Yue Zhang](https://frcchang.github.io/).
+I received my bachelor’s degree from **Xi’an Jiaotong University**.

 Email: senyang [DOT] stu [AT] gmail [DOT] com